-- The DSL will recognise how to identify signs of abuse and know when it is appropriate to make a referral to children's social care - Have knowledge of the PDSCP Escalation policy and the Local Authority Designated Officer (LADO) role - Have a clear understanding of the process involved for a child protection case conference and be able to attend and contribute to these

-- Ensure that all staff have access to and understand the school's safeguarding and Child Protection Policy. - Ensure that all staff have induction safeguarding training and receive regular updates. - Access resources and attend any relevant or refresher training courses at least every two years.
+- The DSL will recognise how to identify signs of abuse and know when it is appropriate to make a referral to children's social care. - Have knowledge of the Pan Dorset Safeguarding Children Partnership Escalation policy (Dorset) and the Local Authority Designated Officer (LADO) role - Have a clear understanding of the process involved for a child protection case conference and be able to attend and contribute to these. - Ensure that all staff have access to and understand the school's Child Protection Policy. - Ensure that all staff have induction safeguarding training and receive regular updates. - Access resources and attend any relevant or refresher training courses at least every two years.